 There are other ways to backup various parts of your device.
 You won’t typically see the kind of depth that you’d see with one of the applications listed above, but with a little housekeeping, you can have a device that restores pretty much everything within an hour without the help of a backup applications.
 We’ll cover these briefly but our own Jonathan Feist covers them more in depth in his Android customization series.

 If we missed any great methods or backup apps for Android, tell us about them in the comments!
-To see our complete list of best app lists, click here.
+You can also click here to check out our latest Android app and game lists.